The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

-Individuals in the United States in some situations can apply to have their relatives move to join them in the United States.
+Some individuals in the United States can apply to have their relatives join them in the United States.
 This guide lists some of the applications for family reunification.
-It does not cover every program for family applications.
+It does not cover every program for family-based applications.

 - The legal status of the person in the United States.